Vichichi/Cafe-Vichichi/README.md

 # Cafe-Vichichi
-A project of a Teaser for my own game.
+A teaser for a Game.
+It's about a Cafe.